pragmatic-objects/oo-data/README.md

 // Or even from other structures
 UserVisualInfo visualInfo = new UserVisualInfoValue("Sergey Kapralov", avatarUrl);
 UserContactInfo contactInfo = new UserContactInfo("Sergey Kapralov", "Nizhniy Novgorod, Russia");
-UserFullInfo fullInfo = new UserFullInfo(
+UserFullInfo fullInfo = new UserFullInfoComposite(
     new UserNameValue("Kapralov Sergey"),
     visualInfo, // avatar will be taken from visualInfo contactInfo // location - from contactInfo